neptune-greentech/neptune/README.md

 > #### why not ACF ?
-> We really think ACF is a powerfull tool, but since the goal of this theme is to be as green as it can, we decided to not got with ACF.
+> We really think ACF is a powerful tool, but since the goal of this theme is to be as green as it can, we decided not to go with ACF.
->Lazy blocks is a good compromise, since it's a pretty small plugin, the only requests to create blocks are done in the admin side, and it has as much as feature than ACF.
+> Lazy blocks is a good compromise, since it's a pretty small plugin, the only requests to create blocks are done in the admin side, and it has as many features as ACF.

 #### Styles and scripts